News & Trending Travel News

 If you’ve never driven an RV before, look into classes with instructors who can give you hands-on learning, maybe even using your own newly purchased RV.
 Learn how to drive the RV, park it, and perhaps get out of tight spots.

-And for those drivers who have experience behind the RV wheel, you can look into refresher safety courses or other classes to get the most of your RV safely.
+And for those drivers who have experience behind the RV wheel, you can look into refresher safety courses or other classes to get the most out of your RV safely.

 RV School and Escapees are two companies that offer RV driving classes.
 Escapees also offers courses on how to maintain your RV.